-A copy of our Policy on Security Holder Communications with Directors is publicly available on our website at [www.atecspine.com](http://www.atecspine.com) under "Investor Relations-Governance."
+A copy of our Policy on Security Holder Communications with Directors is publicly available on our website at www.atecspine.com under "Governance" in the "Investors" section.

 Compensation Practices and Policies Relating to Risk Management

 We believe that we do not utilize compensation policies or practices that create risks that are reasonably likely to have a material adverse effect on us.
 We use common variable compensation designs across all of our business units and divisions, with a significant focus on corporate and business financial performance.